tourad009/Capstone-IBM-DS/README.md

 - Delivered an interactive dashboard for visual exploration and decision support.

 ## 🙌 Acknowledgments
-This project was completed as part of the **IBM Data Science Capstone**.
+This project was completed as part of the **IBM Data Science Professional Certificate**.